darkdarkfruit/python-weed/README.rst

 python-weed.
 What is it?
 ========================

-A python module for weed-fs (https://code.google.com/p/weed-fs/).
+A python module for seaweedfs(https://github.com/chrislusf/seaweedfs.git) (Old name is: weed-fs (https://code.google.com/p/weed-fs/)).

 Install